" "

 Last Month's Author Interview.

 Our GAA Museum Book Club recently spoke to This Is The Life author Ciarán Murphy.
-This book discusses what it is like to be a female in a male dominated sporting world.

 Watch our interview now below.